UrsaDK/git-gpg/README.md

 # Git-GPG

-Git extension that allows secure storage of sensitive information within a repository by transparently encrypting them with GPG.
+Git extension that allows secure storage of sensitive information within a repository by using GPG to transparently encrypting / decrypting file content.
 Once encrypted, the information within the file becomes only available to the authorised users.

 - [Requirements](#requirements)